7 minute read

 The discovered pluginTypes will be used to instantiate plugin instances through service registration or runtime instantiation.

-Two Approaches to Hot Loading
+Two Moments of Hot Loading

-Runtime Instantiation
+Runtime Phase

 ...